10 Reasons You Should Travel to Poland

 Sorry to tell you this but you will put on weight for sure after visiting Poland.
 And it’s not about the fattening food but because you won’t be able to resist eating more and more even though you are already full!

 Poland’s greatest enemy, Adolf Hitler admitted that Poles are the most intelligent people he has ever met.

 Did you know that Max Factor, the famous make-up artist was a native Pole?
-Or that we know that the sun is the centre of the Universe because of Kopernik, scientist born in Poland?
+Or that we know that the sun is the center of the Universe because of Mikolaj Kopernik, scientist born in Poland?

-Or that thousand of people don’t die because of the Polish invention, the bulletproof vest?
+Or that thousands of people haven’t died because of the Polish invention, the bulletproof vest?

 Do you like Häagen-Dazs ice cream?
 Well, it is also a Polish invention.